HealthBioscienceIDEAS/aic2023-workshop/docs/structural-mri.md

 2. The number of voxels greater than zero.
 3. The volume of the voxels greater than zero.

-If you multiply (1) by (3), this would be what we call the *probablistic* volume of the GM and it accurately accounts the amount of GM in each voxel.
+If you multiply (1) by (3), this would be what we call the *probabilistic* volume of the GM and it accurately accounts the amount of GM in each voxel.

 *How do these volumes compare with the original volume you obtained?*